All-Hands-AI/OpenHands/docs/modules/usage/prompting/repo-specific-customization.md

 ### What to Include

-Your `.openhands_instructions` file should contain:
+Your `.openhands_instructions` file can contain information like the following:

 1. **Repository Overview**: A brief description of your project's purpose and architecture
 2. **Directory Structure**: Key directories and their purposes